 Do you or someone you know need substance abuse help, or is looking for substance abuse rehab?
 If you do, you are not alone.
 The U.S. Substance Abuse and Mental Health Services Administration (SAMHSA) estimates that 22.7 million Americans, or 8.6% of the population, needed help for problems relating to alcohol or drugs in 2013.

 Sadly, SAMHSA also reported that of the 22.7 million Americans who needed help, only 2.5 million sought help at a substance abuse rehab center.
 But just because people don’t seek such treatment doesn’t mean that it doesn’t exist.
 There are ways to spot drug and alcohol problems and find effective substance abuse help.
-Do you have questions or concerns?
-Our intake coordinators will answer them.
+Talk to an Intake Coordinator

 What Are Some Signs of Short-Term Substance Abuse?